TegaNatufe/TegaNatufe.github.io/index.md

 # Welcome to the NHS 3D Printing Web Service Development Blog

+In this blog, our team - called Team 31, will document how the development of the 3D printing web portal for the NHS progresses.
+We'll document each stage, starting from the gathering requirements stage all the way to the final prototype or product.

 ## Update 1

 We created a MoSCoW document to give us a rough idea of what features are important and needed to be implemented, as well as the less important features.